ReubenJPitts/Corpus-of-the-Epigraphy-of-the-Italian-Peninsula-in-the-1st-Millennium-BCE/vademecum.md

 ---|---
 INDECL|indeclinable, e.g. *ita, de, frugi*
 IRR|wide variety of stems, e.g. *sum, eo, qui…*

+Occasionally, different values are employed for language-specific reasons: for instance, Messapic verbs are classified by whether they form a V-preterite or an S-preterite.

 **Part_of_speech**: The part of speech of the token analysed (noun, verb, etc.).